bweasels/scRNASeq-CNVCaller/README.md

 In order to make the program work on multiple systems, all paths are relative to:

-- dataDir: directory with raw, unprocessed files
+- dataDir: directory with raw, unprocessed files (see example on small dataset)
-- outDir: directory with processed files, and outputs from scripts
+- outDir: directory with processed files, and outputs from scripts (see example on small dataset)
 - plottingDir: directory to place stand alone plots

 We have provided a convience function, `setDirectory()`, within `Utils.R` to automatically set those directories to suit your local filesystem.